dejvoss/cs_whiskey_drop/README.md

 First page project for the whiskey shop.

-Project is a part of the software development study path in code institute.
+Project is a part of the software development study path in [code institute](https://codeinstitute.net/) and was done by following the tutorials and instruction provided by them.

-All project was done by following the tutorials and instruction provided by [code institute](https://codeinstitute.net/).
+The live website can be found [here]([code institute](https://dejvoss.github.io/cs_whiskey_drop/)

 ![website mockups](images/mockup.png)